switch-ch/cloudservice-owncloud/source/cesnet/installation.rst

 aren't tested with *Puppet 3.x* versions yet.

 There are two modes available when deploying the Puppet -- **standalone** client or **master/agent**.
 Our Puppet configuration is tested with the master/agent setup, but it should work fine even when using just a standalone clients.
-You can read more about these two modes and how to deploy the Puppet in the `Puppet installation guide`_.
+You can read more about these two modes and how to deploy Puppet in the `Puppet installation guide`_.

-With puppet installed and properly configured, download the following puppet modules:
+With Puppet installed and properly configured, download the following puppet modules:

 Apache module::